Scale your business with our modular plugins.

 In the general settings, you will see the option to enable the warning.

-After you enable it, front-end users will see a message telling them they can no longer perform right-click on your website.
+After you enable it, front-end users will see a message informing them they can no longer right-click on your website.

 1.2) WP Content Copy Protection & No Right Click Plugin

 WP Content Copy Protection & No Right Click Plugin is another good option to disable right-clicking on your WordPress site.
-Similar to the other plugin, this tool allows you to block every keyboard shortcut.
+Like the other plugin, this tool lets you block every keyboard shortcut.
 Let’s see how to set up this plugin.

 install WP Content Copy Protection & No Right Click